 But France in particular has blocked action on taking the logical next step with Hezbollah.
 The recent election of Nicolas Sarkozy as France's new president offers hope for a major shift in the French position.
-Sarkozy hopefully will replace Jacques Chirac's "See No Evil" wishful thinking with a principled stand against permitting a lethal killing machine to infect alienated European Muslims with its violent ideology, milk them of money to finance mass murder, and brainwash them to become suicide bombers against a wide array of targets.
+Sarkozy hopefully will replace Jacques Chirac's "See No Evil" wishful thinking with a principled stand against permitting a lethal killing machine from infecting alienated European Muslims with its violent ideology, milking them of money to finance mass murder, and brainwashing them to become suicide bombers against a wide array of targets.

-European Union leaders must be persuaded to take concerted and systematic action against Hezbollah.
 First and foremost, they must understand that in the long run, this is the best way to protect their own people, the highest duty of government.
-Wishful thinking about the possibility of inducing Hezbollah to stray from the fundamental tenets of its own ideology will compromise the security of EU citizens.
+Wishful thinking about inducing Hezbollah to stray from the fundamental tenets of its own ideology will compromise the security of EU citizens.
 Turning a blind eye to Hezbollah's activities will only allow it to metastasize into a more deadly threat.
 Cracking down on Hezbollah activities would not only reduce the potential terrorist threat, but would reduce the threat of its ancillary activities, such as drug smuggling, criminal enterprises, and efforts to radicalize European Muslim communities.

 Second, EU leaders can be criticized for the strained logic behind their current position.
 It makes little sense to designate individual Hezbollah leaders as terrorists, but continue to permit the organization to raise money for their deadly work.
 It is a mistake to exempt Hezbollah's "political wing" from responsibility for the crimes perpetrated by the "military wing" that executes its orders.
 Running a hospital or an orphanage does not absolve an organization for the murder of innocents.
 The EU must be proactive and uproot Hezbollah's support infrastructure in Europe in order to curtail the activities of its terrorist thugs around the world.